-The most challenging part about growing up without a father is learning to trust-trusting people, trusting love, and even trusting God.
-When someone fails to show up for you, it can alter your perception of reliability.
-This is particularly true for those affected by fatherlessness.
+The most challenging part about growing up without a father is learning how to trust-trusting people, love, and even God.

-While this is understandable, the healing process begins when you recognize that God is not like the people who have disappointed you.
-He is constant, and He will never let you down.
-Deuteronomy 31:8 says, "The Lord himself goes before you and will be with you; He will never leave you nor forsake you."
+When someone fails to show up when they are meant to be there, it can alter their perception of reliability.
+While this is reasonable, the healing process begins when you understand that God is not like the people who have disappointed you time and time again.

+Deuteronomy 31:8 says, "The Lord himself goes before you and will be with you; he will never leave you nor forsake you."

-God is present in your life.
-He does not leave, and He is always there to guide you.
-Learning to trust Him is a process, and it takes time.
-Once you begin to lean on Him, you will see that He is the Father you've always needed.
-The pain of fatherlessness and the father wound in men can be healed when we fully embrace God as our constant and loving Father.
+God is constant.
+He is present.
+He does not leave.

+Learning to trust Him is a process.
+It takes time.
+Once you start leaning on Him, you will realize that He is the Father you need.